History of the Jews in Spain: Modern Jewish community

 There are rare cases of Jewish converts, like the writer Jon Juaristi.
-Today there is an interest by some Jewish groups working in Spain to encourage the descendants of the Marranos to return to Judaism.
+Today there is an interest by some Jewish groups working in Spain to encourage the descendants of Conversos to return to Judaism.
 This has resulted in a limited number of conversions to the Jewish faith.

-Like other religious communities in Spain, the Federation of Jewish Communities in Spain (FCJE) has established agreements with the Spanish government, regulating the status of Jewish clergy, places of worship, teaching, marriages, holidays, tax benefits, and heritage conservation.
+Like other religious communities in Spain, the Federation of Jewish Communities of Spain (FCJE) has established agreements with the Spanish government, regulating the status of Jewish clergy, places of worship, teaching, marriages, holidays, tax benefits, and heritage conservation.

 In 2014, residents of a village in Spain called Castrillo Matajudios voted to change the name of their town due to risk of confusion resulting from the etymology of the name.
 "Mata" is a common suffix of placenames in Spain, meaning "forested patch".
 In this case, it is likely to be a corruption of "mota" meaning "hill".
 Confusion arises from the word "mata" also meaning "kill", thus rendering a name that could be interpreted as "kill the jews".
 The name was changed back to its earlier name which would be less subject to surprise by newcomers Castrillo Mota de Judíos (Castrillo Hill of the Jews).
 Although a mere anecdote in Spain, where it barely made the national press, this story was widely covered in the English speaking press of the United States, United Kingdom and Israel, often misrepresenting the name of the village as "Camp Kill the Jews".

+In 2020, Spain's parliament adopted the Working definition of antisemitism.

 2014–2019 Citizenship law

 In 2014 it was announced that the descendants of Sephardic Jews who were expelled from Spain by the Alhambra Decree of 1492 would be offered Spanish citizenship, without being required to move to Spain and/or renounce any other citizenship they may have.
-The law lapsed on October 1, 2019 and by that point the justice ministry claimed to have received 132,226 applications and approved 1,500 applicants.
+The law lapsed on 1 October 2019 and by that point the justice ministry claimed to have received 132,226 applications and approved 1,500 applicants.
 In order to be approved applicants needed to take "tests in Spanish language and culture... prove their Sephardic heritage, establish or prove a special connection with Spain, and then pay a designated notary to certify their documents."
 Most applications came from nationals of countries with high levels of insecurity and violence in Latin America (mainly Mexico, Colombia and Venezuela).